rizinorg/book/src/analysis/code_analysis.md

 You can find the rest of them under `afl?`.

-Some of the most challenging tasks while performing a function analysis are merge, crop and resize.
+Some of the most challenging tasks while performing a function analysis are merge, crop, and resize.
-As with other analysis commands you have two modes: semi-automatic and manual.
+As with other analysis commands, you have two modes: semi-automatic and manual.
 For the semi-automatic, you can use `afm <function name>` to merge the current function with the one specified by name as an argument, `aff` to readjust the function after analysis changes or function edits, `afu <address>` to do the resize and analysis of the current function until the specified address.

-Apart from those semi-automatic ways to edit/analyze the function, you can hand craft it in the manual mode with `af+` command and edit basic blocks of it using `afb` commands.
+Apart from those semi-automatic ways to edit/analyze the function, you can handcraft it in the manual mode with `af+` command and edit basic blocks of it using `afb` commands.
 Before changing the basic blocks of the function it is recommended to check the already presented ones:

 ```